CAAPIM/apim-charts/charts/gateway/README.md

 Things to note and be aware of are the deprecation of TLSv1.0/TLSv1.1 and the JAVA_HOME dir has gone through some changes as well.

+## 3.0.7 General Updates
+The bootstrap script has been updated to reflect changes to the Container Gateway's filesystem.
+The updates are currently limited to 10.1.00_CR3.
+Please see the [InitContainer Examples](https://github.com/Layer7-Community/Utilities/tree/main/gateway-init-container-examples) for more info

 ## 3.0.6 General Updates
 The default image tag in values.yaml and production-values.yaml for OTK updated to **4.6.1**.
 Support for liveness and readiness probes using OTK health check service.